In 2018, Harrison and I made an impromptu trip to Tyler, TX.

 Equipped with a to-do list from my Tyler native friend, we tried to hit as many spots as we could in one weekend.

-There are obviously more things to do in Tyler than just these twelve things, but here’s a good starter list for you.
+There were obviously more things to do in Tyler than just my original list of twelve things, but I figured it would be a good starter list to share with you.

-And if you’ve been to Tyler and have someplace you love to visit, comment below!
+And if you’ve been to Tyler and have someplace you love to visit that isn’t on this list, comment below!
 I’ll check it out on my next trip!

 Map of locations